 But Moisés, sitting in his daughter’s residing room on a recent afternoon, presented any other explanation.

-The infantrymen interrogated Mélida at one base after some other, she said.
-What changed into her real name, they asked?
+The foot soldiers interrogated Mélida at one base after some other, she said.
+What changed into her real name, they asked.
 Who were her commanders?
 Wherein had been the FARC bases?

-After two weeks, Mélida becomes taken to a government rehabilitation middle for indigenous adolescents who had left the FARC.
-It was on a mountainside in an alien part of the united states for Mélida, who had in no way visible the Andes earlier than she became captured.
+After two weeks, Mélida was taken to a government rehabilitation center for indigenous adolescents who had left the FARC.
+It was on a mountainside in an alien part of the United States for Mélida, who had in no way visible the Andes earlier than she became captured.

-The middle turned into domestic to approximately 20 different former child infantrymen.
+The middle turned into domestic to approximately 20 different former child foot soldiers.
 Daily training and chores, meant to regulate them to civilian lifestyles, were new to her.
-Other requirements, like any other delivery, manage implant, reminded her of the FARC.
+Other requirements, like additional delivery and managing implants, reminded her of the FARC.

 Love and Lasting Trauma

 Warfare becomes continuously on Mélida’s mind.
-“While I’d stand up, I’d attain besides me to take my rifle and understand there wasn’t one there,” she stated.
+“While I’d stand up, I’d attain beside me to take my rifle and understand there wasn’t one there,” she stated.

 Víctor Hugo Ochoa, the center’s director, said Mélida arrived irritated and often threatened to run away.
 “It became hard to interfere,” he said.
 “She shaped her very own constellation of children who grew to become on us.”

 At night, Mélida began sneaking out of the center with a man named Javier, whose mother turned into a prepared dinner there.
-He becomes nine years older than Mélida, but the two would go out consuming and partying in a nearby town.
+He becomes nine years older than Mélida, but the two go out to consume and party in a nearby town.

 Notwithstanding this, Mélida and Javier found out they were falling in love.